webqit/webflo/README.md

   </html>
   ```

-For when your app requires a frontend.
+For when your application involves a frontend.
 + The `client` directory for all things client-side routing.
+(Details ahead.)

   ```shell
   my-app
     └── client/index.js
   ```

-  Requests are either handled or allowed to flow through.
+  In your route handlers, requests are either handled or allowed to flow through.

   ```js
   /**